marcopennekamp/lore/specification/expressions.md

 # Expressions

-Lore is an expression-based language, which means that there are no statements, only expressions.
+Lore is an expression-based language.
 This document presents the kinds of **values and expressions** available in Lore.

-**TODO:** How do we implement type casts?